Florida officer faces manslaughter charge from shooting

 WESH says Wongshue and the other officer fired at one of the suspects, Juan Silva, as he drove away, killing him.

-There were no online court records filed yet and it was unknown if Wongshue had an attorney.
+There were no online court records filed yet.
+It was unknown if Wongshue had an attorney.

 Copyright © 2019 The Washington Times, LLC.